**Map-Reading Postcard - Yushan**

 Yushan is Taiwan's highest peak and the tallest mountain in East Asia.

-A century ago, Japanese explorers first ascended Yushan and determined its height, finding it to be taller than Mount Fuji, a symbol of the Japanese spirit.
-Consequently, Emperor Meiji bestowed upon it the name "Niitakayama" (New High Mountain).
+Over a century ago, Japanese explorers first ascended Yushan, determining its height to be greater than Mount Fuji, which symbolized the Japanese spirit.
+Emperor Meiji subsequently bestowed upon it the name "Niitakayama."

-In earlier times, climbing Yushan often involved taking a train on the Duoduo-ka logging railway from Alishan to Duoduo-ka (Tataga), after which the trek upwards would begin.
-The route passed by Yushan's Front, West, and Niitaka-shimo (present-day Paiyun Lodge) stations before reaching the main peak.
+In earlier times, reaching Yushan often involved taking a train on the Duoduoqia logging railway, departing from Alishan to Duoduoqia (Tataga), and then beginning the trek upwards.
+The route passed by Yushan's Front, West, and Niitakashita outposts (now Paiyun Lodge) before ascending the main peak.

-This map depicts a west-to-east perspective.
-The commonly seen photographs of Yushan's main peak are often taken from a north-to-south viewpoint, looking south towards the main peak from Yushan's North Peak.
+This illustration depicts a west-to-east perspective.
+Most common photographs of Yushan's main peak are taken from a north-to-south viewpoint, looking south from Yushan's North Peak towards the main summit.

 Origin | Taiwan